thiblahute/meson-website/Cheat-sheet.md

 This causes all subsequent builds to use this command line argument.

-## Using address sanitizer ##
+## Using address sanitizer

 Clang comes with a selection of analysis tools such as the [address sanitizer](http://clang.llvm.org/docs/AddressSanitizer.html).
-They are enabled by adding a few compiler flags (requires a relatively recent GCC or Clang).

-First we set up meson.

-    CFLAGS='-fsanitize=address -fno-omit-frame-pointer' meson ..

-This example uses only plain C. For C++ you would set the variable `CXXFLAGS`.
+Meson has native support for these with the `b_sanitize` option.

+    meson <other options> -Db_sanitize=address

 After this you just compile your code and run the test suite.
 Address sanitizer will abort executables which have bugs so they show up as test failures.